 With so many cloud storage options out there these days, do you still need storage inside your phone?
 Manufacturers think you do.
 They continue making phones with more storage.
-Flagship phones like the iPhone X and the Samsung Galaxy Note 8 come with a whopping 256 GB of storage.
-Less roomy phones come with 32 GB, 64 GB or 128 GB of storage However, keep in mind that a phone’s system files and pre-installed apps take up 5-10GB of storage themselves.
+Flagship phones like the iPhone X and the Samsung Galaxy Note 8 come with a whopping 256 GB of cell phone storage.
+Less roomy phones come with 32 GB, 64 GB or 128 GB of storage However, keep in mind that a phone’s system files and pre-installed apps take up 5-10GB of phone storage themselves.

 From there it depends entirely on what sort of user you are.
 If you’re someone who uses your phone primarily to talk, text, read email and browse online, 32 GB is likely enough storage, especially if your phone has a microSD card slot, which you can use to cheaply expand your storage.

 For more active phone users, a 64 GB phone is a good option.
 This is plenty of space if you just take a few photos now and then, save your favorite songs on your phone for offline listening or download a few apps.

 128 GB and 256 GB phones are aimed mainly at people who live on their phones, take hundreds (or thousands) of photos, download every new song and play a lot of different games.

 Let’s take a look at some different usage scenarios.

 The size of your phone images will vary depending on the quality of your camera and the resolution you use.
 Most flagship phones these days take photos around 5 MB.